-IV.D.2.b).(1)

-faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer-reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor: (Outcome)
+IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^(Outcome) [The Review Committee may further specify] IV.D.2.b).(2) peer-reviewed publication.
+(Outcome) , (, [The Review Committee may further specify] IV.D.3.
+Fellow Scholarly Activity [The Review Committee may further specify] IV.E.
+Independent Practice Fellowship programs may assign fellows to engage in the independent practice of their core specialty during their fellowship program.

-IV.D.2.b).(2)

-peer-reviewed publication.
-(Outcome) [The Review Committee may further specify]

-IV.D.3.
-Fellow Scholarly Activity

-IV.E.
-Independent Practice

-Fellowship programs may assign fellows to engage in the independent practice of their core specialty during their fellowship program.

 IV.E.1.

-If programs permit their fellows to utilize the independent practice option, it must not exceed 20 percent of their time per week or 10 weeks of an academic year.
-(Core)

-[This section will be deleted for those Review Committees that choose not to permit the independent practice option.
+If programs permit their fellows to utilize the independent practice option, it must not exceed 20 percent of their time per week or 10 weeks of an academic year. ^(Core) [This section will be deleted for those Review Committees that choose not to permit the independent practice option.
 For those that choose to permit this option, the Review Committee may further specify.]